robinvdvleuten/gigya-toolkit/README.md

   --port         Port to start a server on                             [default: 3000] --host         Host to start a server on                             [default: "localhost"]
 ```

+## Default Options

+You can use different ways to set a default options:

+* `gigya` object in your `package.json`
+* `.gigyarc` file in JSON or YML format
+* `gigya.config.js` file in JS format

+See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for more details on what formats are supported.

 ## Custom Configuration